Curator of Photography, Chair of Prints, Drawings, and Photographs

 At Akron, Tannenbaum organized over 80 exhibitions, more than half focusing on photography and video.
 The groundbreaking A History of Women Photographers chronicled women’s achievements in fine art photography.
-The major retrospective Ralph Eugene Meatyard: an American Visionary was accompanied by a monograph that remains the standard reference on the artist two decades later.
-Tannenbaum served as primary author, editor, and publisher for the first survey of the Akron Art Museum’s collection and in 2010 was editor and co-publisher of Detroit Disassembled: Photographs by Andrew Moore.
-Under her tenure, the Akron Art Museum’s photography collection grew from 500 works to over 2,500 photographs.
+The major retrospective Ralph Eugene Meatyard: An American Visionary was accompanied by a monograph that remains the standard reference on the artist two decades later.
+Tannenbaum served as primary author, editor, and publisher for the first survey of the Akron Art Museum’s collection and, in 2010, was editor and copublisher of Detroit Disassembled: Photographs by Andrew Moore.
+Under her tenure, the Akron Art Museum’s photography collection grew from 500 works to more than 2,500 photographs.
 From 1990 to 2010, she guided the selection process for the museum’s Knight Purchase Prize for Photographic Media.
 Tannenbaum participated in the planning process for the Akron Art Museum’s new building and reinstalled that museum’s collection of art from 1950 to the present.
 She has lectured extensively throughout the United States and in Canada and China.
-She is current on the National Advisory Board of Photolucida, Portland, Oregon, and is a trustee of The Fred and Laura Ruth Bidwell Foundation.
+She is a trustee of the Fred and Laura Ruth Bidwell Foundation.

-Upon arriving at the Cleveland Museum of Art, she organized the first museum exhibition of print-on-demand photobooks, DIY: Photographers & Books and wrote the accompanying catalogue.
-Current and future exhibition projects explore Frank Gohlke and Emmet Gowin’s photographs of the aftermath of the Mount St. Helens eruption; the photographs and videos of Hank Willis Thomas; and the museum’s holdings of American Pictorialist photography.
+Upon arriving at the Cleveland Museum of Art, she organized the first museum exhibition of print-on-demand photobooks, DIY: Photographers & Books, and wrote the accompanying catalogue.
+Among the exhibitions organized for Cleveland have been explorations of the career of Ilse Bing; Frank Gohlke and Emmet Gowin’s photographs of the aftermath of the Mount Saint Helens eruption; the photographs and videos of Hank Willis Thomas; 19th-century photographs of India under the British Raj; and the museum’s holdings of American Pictorialist photography.